BlythePollard/Shreddit/notes.md

 To do

-Fix user/:id/activity page to show index of ONLY user's activities
+X Fix user/:id/activity page to show index of ONLY user's activities
+---BUT had to create custom route- does it still satisfy requirements?

 Scoping

-Validations for creating new activity
+X Validations for creating new activity

-Layout

 OAUTH

+X User_logged_in to prevent views if not logged in

+How to use boostrap for layout???